george-ajayiola/frontend-api-django/README.md

 # Library Management System

-This project consists of two independent API services designed to manage books in a library.
+This repo is a documentation for two independent API services designed to manage books in a library.
 The APIs communicate with each other using Amazon MQ RabbitMQ message queues and are deployed to AWS ECS.

 ## Architecture Overview
 - **Frontend API (Django)**: Allows users to enroll into the library, browse books, borrow books, and filter books by publisher and category.